It's a long and true story : ) Enjoy a Cathy Grier original 'Good Thing' and then read on...

 She toured Germany with a French girl band, Parallel Vif, as lead guitarist.
 She has opened for Joan Armatrading, Laura Nyro and Dave Mason.
 She recorded her first demo at Paul Leka’s studio (he wrote 'Na Na Hey Hey Kiss Him Goodbye'), and later, with her hit group Troia/Grier, she performed at Folk City, Lone Star Cafe (opened for The Band) and the original Bitter End, where she was curious but cautious of the soon-to-be-murdered Roy Radin.

 She sings in small empty churches for their amazing acoustics and pure spirituality.
 She sings for friends at family special occasions and sad events.
-Great Aunt Molly believes I sing a mean La Vie En Rose (especially while cooking omelets), not to mention a heartfelt Amazing Grace.
+Her Great Aunt Molly believes she sings a mean La Vie En Rose (especially while cooking omelets), not to mention a heartfelt Amazing Grace.

 Music is life to her and it comes in many sounds, shapes and sizes.